kjames88/RoboND-Kinematics-Project/README.md

 | 5->6 | -pi/2 | 0 | 0 |   |
 | 6->EE | 0 |0 | 0.303 | 0 |

+# ADD FIGURE

 ### Transforms

 DH transforms below are in sympy symbolic format with a substitution of the above table after each matrix is defined.
 Joint rotations thetaK are shown as qK.
+Individual transform matrices are obtained as per the lesson (Forward Kinematics (17)).

 ```
 T0_1 = Matrix([[cos(q1), -sin(q1), 0, a0],